greenej89/EmployeeManagementApp/README.md

 ## Description

-This is a simple full CRUD application with a React front-end, MySQL database, and Java back-end created using Spring Boot
+This is a simple full CRUD application with a React front-end, MySQL database, and Java back-end created using Spring Boot.

 ## How to Run